ibratabian17/ibratabian17/README.md

+Apologies for the misunderstanding.
+Here is the revised version with the featured projects listed individually without any grouping.

-# Halo, Kawan!
-Ana @ibratabian17 👋
+# Hey, folks!
+I'm @ibratabian17 👋
-### Katanya sih anak fullstek

-###Kata Kata Hari Ini
+### Supposedly a full-stack dev

+### Quote of the Day
   <p>
     <em>“If it ain’t broke, you’re not tweaking hard enough.”</em> 🤫
   </p>

 ---

-## 👨‍💻 Cerita di Balik Akun Ini
+## 👨‍💻 About Me

-Inti dari semua yang ana lakuin itu simpel: **rasa penasaran dan semangat open-source.** Ana suka banget bongkar-pasang software (`Reverse Engineering`) buat ngerti cara kerjanya, lalu dari situ ana coba bikin replikanya atau bahkan membangun **alternatif gratis untuk software berbayar**.
-Buat ana, teknologi itu harusnya bisa diakses banyak orang.

-Dulu, ana sempat jadi salah satu maintainer **xdroidOSS** untuk device legendaris, Poco F1.
-Sayangnya, project-nya discontinue sekitar dua tahun lalu, dan ana pribadi mentok di biaya sewa server untuk bisa lanjutin build ROM secara mandiri.
-Mungkin suatu saat nanti, kalau ada rezeki, si Poco F1 ini bisa nge-build ROM lagi!

-Saat ini, ana lagi keracunan dunia **AI & Machine Learning**.
-Ana lagi coba-coba memahami cara kerjanya dan bermimpi bisa bikin tools cerdas yang berguna.
-Tentu, ada tantangan...
+The core of everything I do is simple: **curiosity and the open-source spirit.** I love taking software apart (`Reverse Engineering`) to understand how it works.
+From there, I try to create replicas or even build **free alternatives to paid software**.
+For me, technology should be accessible to everyone.

+I used to be one of the maintainers for **xdroidOSS** on the legendary Poco F1 device.
+Unfortunately, the project was discontinued about two years ago, and I personally hit a wall with server rental costs to continue building ROMs independently.
+Maybe someday, if fortune allows, this Poco F1 will build ROMs again!

+Currently, I'm diving deep into the world of **AI & Machine Learning**.
+I'm trying to understand how it works and dream of creating useful, intelligent tools.
+Of course, there are challenges...

 ---

-### 💻 Alat Tempur Andalan
+### 💻 My Battle Station

-Semua proyek di sini ana kerjakan dengan setup yang sangat sederhana.
-Ini bukti kalau niat lebih penting dari spek!
+All the projects here are done on a very humble setup.
+It's proof that passion matters more than specs!
-- **Device Utama:** Xiaomi Poco F1 (The Legend!)
+- **Main Device:** Xiaomi Poco F1 (The Legend!)
-- **Partner Ngoprek:** Iphone 13 (jir backburner)
+- **Tinkering Partner:** iPhone 13 (yeah, it's on the backburner)
-- **PC Kentang Power:** CPU AMD FX-6100 | GPU Nvidia GT 620 | RAM 4GB
+- **Powered by a Potato PC:** CPU AMD FX-6100 | GPU Nvidia GT 620 | RAM 4GB
-  - *(Terima kasih tak terhingga untuk Google Colab yang sudah menemani perjuangan training model AI 🙏)*
+  - *(Endless thanks to Google Colab for being there during the struggle of training AI models 🙏)*

-Mimpi ana simpel: semoga suatu saat bisa upgrade "alat tempur" biar bisa ngubah lebih banyak ide gila jadi proyek nyata tanpa pusing mikirin limitasi.
+My dream is simple: to one day upgrade my "battle station" so I can turn more crazy ideas into real projects without worrying about limitations.

 ---

+## Portfolio
+You can find my projects at [ibratabian17.prjktla.online](https://ibratabian17.prjktla.online).

+---

-## 🛠️ Senjata Andalan Ana (Tech Stack)
+## 🛠️ My Arsenal (Tech Stack)

-### </> Bahasa Pemrograman
+### </> Programming Languages
 <p>
   <img src="https://img.shields.io/badge/C-A8B9CC?style=for-the-badge&logo=c&logoColor=white" alt="C"/>
   <img src="https://img.shields.io/badge/C++-00599C?style=for-the-badge&logo=cplusplus&logoColor=white" alt="C++"/>